-RESEARCH & SOURCES Bohemia Farm to Summerfields Estate: a History, by Heather Grief (2010) is a detailed history of the land and house The Bohemia Walled Garden Association website (www.bohemiawga.org.uk) has information and photographs There are several websites which have a wealth of information, including Bohemia Brisco (www.bohemiabrisco.weebly.com) and 1066.net The photos of Summer Fields School were donated to the Bohemia Village Voice by Mr Lee Browning.
-They were originally photographed and published by J H Blomfield at Royal Studios, 44 Robertson Street, Hastings, Sussex You can find much more information in the study room of Hastings museum, including books, plans and documents. & FINALLY...
+RESEARCH & SOURCES Bohemia Farm to Summerfields Estate: a History, by Heather Grief (2010) is a detailed history of the land and house.
+The Bohemia Walled Garden Association website bohemiawga.org.uk, has information and photographs.
+There are several websites which have a wealth of information, including Bohemia Brisco, bohemiabrisco.weebly.com and 1066.net The photos of Summer Fields School were donated to the Bohemia Village Voice by Mr Lee Browning.
+They were originally photographed and published by J H Blomfield at Royal Studios, 44 Robertson Street, Hastings, Sussex You can find more information on our website bohemiawga.org.uk, and our Facebook page.

+AND FINALLY...

 MANY people have contributed to the garden development over the years.
-A few who have been there from the beginning and are still active: Susan Thomson, Lesley Bruce, Darren and Mat Windley and Bob Hart.
-Charity Trustees are Susan Thomson, Christine M'Baye and Mary Dawson Registered Charity 1167167 BOHEMIA WALLEDGARDEN
+A few who have been there from the beginning and are still active: Susan Thomson, Lesley Bruce, Darren and Mat Windley.

+Charity Trustees 2018

+Susan Thomson, Mary Dawson,

+Darren Windley, Dot Hill, Christine M'Baye,

+and Nigel Sinden

+Registered Charity 1167167

+BOHEMIA WALLEDGARDEN